White Chocolate Pumpkin Bread with CoconutJump to Recipe

 I’m not a fan of adding pumpkin to things for pumpkin’s sake, but some things truly are better with it as an ingredient and this seasonal loaf is definitely one of those things!

 Most things, in fact, should never be mixed with pumpkin.
 For starters, pumpkin is actually a pretty bland flavor in my opinion.
 What most people think of when they think of pumpkin is much stronger spices like cinnamon, nutmeg, and allspice (stuff in pumpkin pie).

-The truth is that if you just added some pure pumpkin to your latte, you probably would’ve even taste it.
+The truth is that if you just added some pure pumpkin to your latte, you probably wouldn’t even taste it.

 There is one thing that pumpkin is very good at though: adding moisture to baked goods.
-Adding pumpkin to a quick bread like this white chocolate pumpkin loaf is always a good idea.
-Of course, you’ll want to add more spices and stuff as well, but really I like the pumpkin as a texture addition and not so much as a flavor additive.
+Adding pumpkin to a quick bread like this white chocolate pumpkin bread is always a good idea.
+Of course, you’ll want to add more spices and stuff as well, but I like the pumpkin as a texture addition and not so much as a flavor additive.
 The moisture that comes from the pumpkin is similar to banana bread, but I prefer pumpkin occasionally.